Guanais/AppleMusic/README.md

 - SwiftUI 2.0

 - Apple Music Animations With Mini Player using Matched Geometry Effect for animated transitions.
-- Works in white and dark mode
+- Works on white and dark mode